 DIY smoke test: On a cool and windy day, light a stick of incense and hold it up close to the areas you suspect air might be leaking.
 If the smoke moves back and forth, or if it's blown out, there's a leak.

 Noise check: Open the window or door a fraction and listen to the noise level coming from outside, then close the window or door.
-If you can still hear clearly hear the outside noise, there's a draft.
+If you can still hear the outside noise clearly, there's a draft.
 A good seal would cut out most of the noise.

 Blower door test: If you want a professional assessment, energy auditors can come in and use a powerful fan to evaluate the overall air tightness of your home.